 Is Glee Gum vegetarian?

 Yes, Glee Gum is completely vegetarian.
 But, because it contains beeswax and resinous glaze, it is not vegan.
-(Our Glee Gum Pops, Make Your Own Gummies Kit, and Make Your Own Chewing Gum Kit are all vegan, though!)
+(Our Glee Gum Pops and Make Your Own Gummies Kit are vegan, though!)

 Are any of Glee Gum's ingredients tested on animals?